aimms/user-guide/aimms-ide/CPLEX/General/CPLEX_General_-_Read_Parameter_File.rst

 The first line is mandatory.
-The name for the parameters used should be the CPLEX C API names as can be found in the:ref:`CPLEX_AIMMS_to_CPLEX_22_1_Mapping`  from AIMMS option names to CPLEX parameter names.
+The name for the parameters used should be the CPLEX C API names as can be found in the:ref:`CPLEX_AIMMS_to_CPLEX_Mapping`  from AIMMS option names to CPLEX parameter names.